 - 2003/2004: The Club collaborated with the Chester County Historical Society (CCHS) for an exhibit and book entitled "Chester County Then and Now."
 Club members were assigned old photographs from the Society's archives to retake in the present day.
 The finished works were hung side by side with the original photographs in the exhibit and also printed in a CCHS book called "Chester County Then and Now" available at the CCHS and local bookstores.

 - 1996: The Club's largest project was an international print competition called "Focus on Longwood."
 The event was advertised in international horticultural and photographic publications, and 783 prints were submitted for the competition.
 The Club assembled a three-judge panel of professional photographers to serve on a preliminary panel.
 The final judging was conducted by well-known British photographer, writer and horticulturist, Derek Fell.
 The overall winning print was photographed by Chester County Camera Club member Garry Norton.

-- Ongoing: Members participate in Photo Fun Day and the Ray O'Day competitions in Philadelphia and the Wilmington International Competition.
+- past years: Members participate in Photo Fun Day and the Ray O'Day competitions in Philadelphia and the Wilmington International Competition.

-There are many opportunities throughout the year for club members to gather informally including breakfast meetings the first Saturday of the month and monthly field trips to photograph local sites of interest.
+There are many opportunities throughout the year for club members to gather informally including club outings and workshops.
 The last meeting of the year in the end-of-year picnic and awards ceremony where the Club's "Photographer of the Year" is named.